 NEH WORKSHOP DIRECTORY

-If you require lodging to attend our workshop, we strongly encourage you to book a room in the block we have reserved at the University Guest House located in Historic Fort Douglas on the University of Utah campus: universityguesthouse.com.
-The cost is $105 per night for a double room and a continental breakfast is included.
+If you require lodging to attend our workshop, we strongly encourage you to stay at the University Guest House located in Historic Fort Douglas on the University of Utah campus: universityguesthouse.com.
+The Tanner Center has booked a block of rooms and we will make your lodging arrangements for you.
+The cost is $115 per night and a continental breakfast is included.
 The Guest House is located within walking and campus shuttle distance to the Tanner Humanities Center and other campus facilities and recreational areas.
 There are a variety of lodging options in Salt Lake City, however, if you prefer to stay elsewhere: www.visitsaltlake.com.

 Salt Lake International Airport | slcairport.com